Tim Berners-Lee unveils 'contract' to protect and strengthen the web

 Facebook, Google and the French government are three of around 60 early backers of the contract -- a list that includes tech companies, political figures, and non-governmental and digital rights organizations.

-When we put the question to Berners-Lee as to who else he would like to see join the list of signatories for the contract, he did not play favorites.
+When we put the question to Berners-Lee as to who else he would like to see join the list of signatories for the contract, he didn't play favorites.
 "Everybody, everybody," he answered.

 "It is an interesting list, not only because it's got some big companies, but it's also got some cool little groups of women in developing countries -- that is key, that is the richness of it," he said.
 "It's got people coming from all walks of life, living in all kinds of different circumstances joining in.
 If we're going to decide on the way we all together work towards having a web that has the right values, we don't want it to be a white guy's contract, we want it to be a contract with everybody."